lb42/Ossian-1773/README.md

 ### 1. Decide which PDF to work from

 You might think that one library's digitized copy of "the 1773 edition of Ossian" would be much the same as another's.
-But no. Quite apart from variations in the physical state of the originals, different copies of this edition vary slightly in some crucial matters.
-I looked at two digitized copies: one preserved at the National Library of Scotland, and the other at the New York Public Library.
-The former is in a better state of preservation.
-Its digital images however, for some reason, don't include some of the half-titles present in the latter.
-A wild guess suggests that the half titles were printed (rather carelessly) as an afterthought, but I am waiting for someone who actually knows about this sort of thing to express an opion.
-Another possibility is that this is an artefact of the way I extracted the images from the PDF.
+But no. There are variations in the physical state of the originals, and the PDF format in which the digitization is made available may also vary.
+I downloaded three  different digitized versions from the Internet Archive, but mainly I used the PDF version of the copy preserved at the National Library of Scotland.  https://ia802302.us.archive.org/33/items/poemsofossiantra11macp/poemsofossiantra11macp.pdf I say "mainly" because that particular PDF file had a curious glitch in it which made some of the half-titles disappear when extracted as separate image files.
+I supplied the missing text from the PDF version of the New York Public Library's copy.

 ### 2. extract images from PDF